TommiSinivuo/efficient-2d-software-rendering-in-rust/README.md

 ## Some very non-scientfic performance results

-On my personal computer, which has an AMD Ryzen 5 1600 running at 3.2 GhZ, rendering the background (which is the same size as the framebuffer)
-+ 1000 test textures of size 64x64 each, results in the following FPS for each framebuffer size using release build:
+On my personal computer, which has an AMD Ryzen 5 1600 running at 3.2 GhZ, rendering the background (which is the same size as the framebuffer) and 1000 test textures of size 64x64 each, results in the following FPS for each framebuffer size using release build:

 | Framebuffer size (resolution) | FPS       |
 | ----------------------------- | ---------:|